tasharen/ngui/Assets/NGUI/ReadMe - 2.2.5.txt

 -----------------
  Version History
 -----------------

+2.2.6:
+- NEW: Mouse and touch events now have an option to be clipped by the panel's clipping rect, just like widgets.

 2.2.5:
 - NEW: Double-clicking a sprite in the sprite selection window will now close the window.